MFlorO/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 </html>
 ```

-As you can see from the above index.html, we have one div with a class root and script.
-The root _div_ is the gateway to connect all react components to the index.html.
+As you can see from the above index.html, we have one div with a class root and script. <span style="color: yellow"> The root _div_ is the gateway to connect all react components to the index.html.
 In the script tag we will write our JavaScript, but the script _type_ will be _babel_.
 Babel will _transpile_ the react JSX to pure JavaScript on the browser.
 Let us add babel to the script.
-Inside the babel, we can write any pure JavaScript, JSX and in general any React code.
+Inside the babel, we can write any pure JavaScript, JSX and in general any React code. </span>

 ```html
 <!DOCTYPE html>